FREQUENTLY ASKED WITH DIRECTOR SETH RANDAL

 The film uses contemporary footage, historical photographs and film, press reports, public records, letters written at the time, plus new and archival interviews -- including the only known interview with one of the prosecuted men.

-HOW IS THE FILM DIFFERENT THAN “THE BOYS OF BOISE?”
+HOW IS YOUR FILM DIFFERENT THAN “THE BOYS OF BOISE?”

 News of the first arrests broke in the Idaho Evening Statesman, and Gerassi doesn’t include that newspaper in his reporting.
 It had some of the most dramatic headlines, and many details broke in the evening edition.